 The low 2012 through 2016 bottom trawl survey estimates can’t be explained by estimated natural mortality or catch.
 The availability of pollock to the survey may not be static and therefore the index could be unreliable.
 Migration of pollock outside the survey area could also explain this decline.
 The sudden increase in biomass in 2018 is commensurate with a steep increase in temperature on the Bering Sea shelf, although this increase is now consistent with the model, there still appears to be an availability issue not addressed in this modeling framework.

-Due to COVID 19 restrictions, there was no 2020 survey and the next survey won’t be conducted until 2022, leaving four years between fishery independent surveys.
+Due to COVID 19 restrictions, there was no 2020 survey.

+With little fishing occurring there are also little age composition data collected.
+This results in little information for the stock assessment.
+Future assessments should consider using length composition data to offset this limitation.

 ABC Recommendations

-The pollock spawning stock biomass and total age 1+ biomass in the NRA appears to be increasing slowly since its lowest values in the late 2000’s.
-The projected total age 1+ biomass for 2021 is 292,967 t.
-Assuming the five year average F of 0.009, the estimated female spawning biomass projected for 2021 is 89,906 t.
-Under this scenario the maximum permissible Tier 3a 2021 ABC (FmaxABC = 0.313) is 51,241 t and OFL (FOFL = 0.390) is 61,856 t and the 2022 ABC (FmaxABC = 0.313) is 50,789 t and OFL (FOFL = 0.390) is 61,308 t which are the authors’ recommended ABC and OFLs.
+The pollock spawning stock biomass and total age 1+ biomass in the NRA appears to have reached an asymptote or slightly decreasing since 2018.
+The projected total age 1+ biomass for 2023 is 264,173 t.
+Assuming the five year average F of 0.026, the estimated female spawning biomass projected for 2023 is 75,328 t.
+Under this scenario the maximum permissible Tier 3a 2023 ABC (FmaxABC = 0.305) is 43,413 t and OFL (FOFL = 0.380) is 52,384 t and the 2024 ABC (FmaxABC = 0.305) is 43,092 t and OFL (FOFL = 0.380) is 52,044 t which are the authors’ recommended ABC and OFLs.

 Risk Table and ABC Recommendation